avigupta63/Devops/Docker/Readme.md

 4. Delete a Volume
 Stop any containers using the volume:
 ...
-#docker stop my_container
+docker stop my_container
 ...

 ...
-#docker rm my_container
+docker rm my_container
 ...

 Remove the volume:-
 ...
-#docker volume rm my_volume
+docker volume rm my_volume
 ...

-5. Prune Unused Volumes:-
+5.Prune Unused Volumes:-

 Remove all volumes not currently in use:
 ...
-#docker volume prune -f
+docker volume prune -f
 ...

 Using Volumes with the -v Option

 Bind Mount Example:
 ...
-#docker run -it --name bind_mount_example -v /host/path:/container/path nginux
+docker run -it --name bind_mount_example -v /host/path:/container/path nginux ...
-...

 ...
 docker exec -it id bash
 ...